-In Illinois, anyone under the age of 18 is considered a minor and cannot legally exercise his or her rights under HIPAA.
-However, there is of course still an interest in protecting minor patients’ confidential health information, and thus minor patients’ private information is typically kept safe with the minor’s parent or guardian (there are certain exceptions).
-HIPAA grants parents and guardians access to their minor children’s sensitive information, and thus turning over a minor’s confidential health information to his or her parent or guardian is generally not a violation of HIPAA laws.
+Generally, anyone under eighteen is considered a minor and cannot legally exercise their rights under HIPAA.
+Instead, HIPAA considers the minor’s parent or guardian to be their “personal representative.”
+The Privacy Rule authorizes a personal representative to exercise the minor’s HIPAA rights on their behalf.
+Thus, for the most part, parents have access to their minor children’s medical records, and turning over a minor’s confidential health information to a parent is generally not a violation of HIPAA laws.

-Since parents and guardians of minors typically have the same rights as the minor patient, the parent or guardian not only has access to the minor’s medical records, but is also authorized to receive notices regarding the release of the minor patient’s personal health information (PHI), can authorize disclosures of PHI, and make other decisions on behalf of the patient.
-Essentially, the parent or guardian steps into the patient’s shoes for the purpose of exercising a patient’s considerable rights under HIPAA.
+Beyond gaining access to PHI, parents and guardians have the full range of HIPAA rights.
+For instance, a parent or guardian of a minor patient can receive notices regarding the release of the minor patient’s PHI, authorize disclosures of PHI to third parties, and make other healthcare decisions on behalf of the patient.
+Essentially, the parent or guardian steps into the patient’s shoes to exercise a patient’s considerable rights under HIPAA.

 When Should Providers Not Treat a Minor as a Minor?